nz-stefan/dsa-blog/content/service/service4.md

 ### Location

-The course is held in Auckland CBD.
 Details will be announced closer to the course date.

 ### Course fees